No router? Setting up a direct Wi-Fi connection using Access Point mode

 **WebSockets example**

-Open ClientBIT.html or riot_threejs_example.html from this repo
+Open `ClientBIT.html` or `riot_threejs_example.html` from [this repo](https://github.com/BITalinoWorld/riot-python-serverbit)

 **OSC examples**

-Find a list of code templates in our examples repository: https://github.com/wprimett/bitalino_riot_templates
+Find a list of code templates in our examples repository: <https://github.com/wprimett/bitalino_riot_templates>

 You can also download and open this Processing sketch to monitor inputs [OSCDataPlotter.zip](https://github.com/wprimett/R-IoT-Developer-Totorials/tree/9eec5c35e8ccfb353bc6c121501509d2bd2fbcc2/uploads/1a2d9ec4d86e649aac9a0268e8c3ce8d/OSCDataPlotter.zip)

-Check that the receiveDataOnOSCPort and ipAddress variables are set correctly according to the device configuration
+Check that the `receiveDataOnOSCPort` and `ipAddress` variables are set correctly according to the device configuration

-Change Computer IP Manually
+## Change Computer IP Manually

 On MacOS, go in the system preferences then network preferences.
 Select the Ethernet connection and change the IP address method to "manually" and set it to 192.168.1.100.
 Set the network mask to 255.255.255.0.